 And let it set too…

-Finally, I got to the fun part and stuck some fall sprays into the foam block, attached a ribbon, and hung it on the door.
+Finally, I got to the fun part and stuck some fall sprays into the foam block, attached a ribbon, and hung it on the door using a Gecko Tech Microsuction hanger.

 I did add some felt furniture discs to the back of the foam block to level it and keep it from banging against the glass each time the door gets slammed.

 I still have lots of tiles left though.
-What would you do with them?
+Time to find another project! 🙂